d-morrison/IntroStatActivities/_book/09-A13-inference-2cat-simulation.md

 2. We use the same guidelines for the strength of evidence as we did in Activity 7a.

-3. If we make the decision to reject the null hypothesis (the p-value is less than the significance level), we could have a possible Type 1 error.
-A Type 1 error occurs when we reject a true null hypothesis (false positive).

-5. If we make the decision to fail to reject the null hypothesis (the p-value is greater than the significance level), we could have a possible Type 2 error.
-A Type 2 error occurs when we fail to reject a false null hypothesis (false negative).

-6. To create one simulated sample on the null distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the response variable outcomes from the original data.
+3. To create one simulated sample on the null distribution for a difference in sample proportions, label $n_1 + n_2$ cards with the response variable outcomes from the original data.
 Mix cards together and shuffle into two new groups of sizes $n_1$ and $n_2$, representing the explanatory variable groups.
 Calculate and plot the difference in proportion of successes.

 ### Additional notes